 LBS-008, developed by

-, a subsidiary of Lin BioScience, is a first-in-class oral therapy targeting Dry Age-Related Macular Degeneration (dry AMD) and Stargardt Disease (Stargardt), which are eye diseases that cause vision loss in adults and children respectively and currently have no available treatment.
+, a subsidiary of Lin BioScience, is a first-in-class oral therapy targeting Dry Age-Related Macular Degeneration (Dry AMD) and Stargardt Disease, which are eye diseases that cause vision loss in adults and children respectively and currently have no available treatment.

-LBS-008 is the only dry AMD drug candidate sponsored by the US National Institutes of Health (NIH) and the first graduate drug candidate from its highly selective Blueprint Neurotherapeutics Network (BPN) which aims to accelerate the development of promising effective treatment for nervous system disorders with significant unmet medical needs.
+LBS-008 is the only Dry AMD drug candidate sponsored by and the first graduate drug candidate from the US National Institutes of Health’s (NIH) highly selective Blueprint Neurotherapeutics Network (BPN) which aims to accelerate the development of promising effective treatment for nervous system disorders with significant unmet medical needs.
 The BPN program leverages the resources of 15 NIH centers and provides US$10M non-dilutive funding to support the development of LBS-008 through completion of phase 1 clinical trials.
 In addition, UK National Institute for Health Research (NIHR) has published a systematic review of treatments for dry AMD and Stargardt disease in 2018 and recommended LBS-008’s mechanism of action in treating both diseases.

 Dry Age-Related Macular Degeneration (Dry AMD)